Inositol

 - ^Irvine RF, Schell MJ.
 Back in the water: the return of the inositol phosphates.
 Nat Rev Mol Cell Biol.
 (2001)

 - ^ ab Croze ML, Soulage CO.
-Potential role and therapeutic interests of myo-inositol in metabolic diseases.
+Potential role and wellbeing interests of myo-inositol in metabolic conditions.
 Biochimie.
 (2013)

 - ^ ab Shaldubina A, et al. Inositol deficiency diet and lithium effects.
 Bipolar Disord.
 (2006)